centreon/centreon-documentation/versioned_docs/version-22.04/administration/secure-platform.md

 systemctl status httpd
 ```

-If everything is ok, you must have:
+If everything is ok, you should have:

 ```shell
 ● httpd.service - The Apache HTTP Server